JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 Click `Done` to dismiss the Share dialog.

-## STEP 2.
+## STEP 3.
 Get the starter code

-Go to you Terminal window and type in the following commands.
-Be sure the current directory matches what you see here before typing anything!
+Go to your Terminal window and enter the following commands.
+Always be sure the current directory matches what you see here before typing anything!

 ```